family dispute arbitration in Santa Fe, Texas 77510

 Arbitration Battle: The Mendoza Family Property Dispute in Santa Fe, Texas

-The controversy began when Carlos's eldest son, Roberto Mendoza, claimed exclusive rights to the property, stating that his father’s verbal promise during a family gathering in 2018 conveyed that the land would be his to develop.
+The controversy began when Carlos's eldest son, the claimant, claimed exclusive rights to the property, stating that his father’s verbal promise during a family gathering in 2018 conveyed that the land would be his to develop.
 Roberto, a local contractor, estimated the property’s value at approximately $250,000 and argued that he had invested over $30,000 improving access roads and clearing brush in anticipation of a future build.

 However, Roberto’s younger sister, Isabel Mendoza, contested this claim.
 She insisted that the land was part of Carlos's estate to be divided equally among his four children, according to his will, which named all siblings as equal inheritors.
 Isabel, a schoolteacher, feared that if Roberto gained sole ownership, it would lead to the sale or development of the land against the family’s wishes to keep the property intact as a legacy.